dhdata/dhdata-site/source/content/recipes/compute-word-frequencies.md

             .map({ $_.key => $_.value.elems });
 ```

-**N.B.: We've introduced whitespace into the above snippet to improve
+**N.B.**: We've introduced whitespace into the above snippet to improve
-**readability.
+readability.
 [Rakudo](http://rakudo.org/) may show parse errors unless you
-**remove the whitespace.
+remove the whitespace.

 ### Python